jww2145/Coin-Comparison/README.md

-# Coin-Comparison
+# Cryptopairs

-A experimentation with CoinGecko API.
+A webpage that can search for crypto information and compare historical data with CoinGecko API.

-Authors: Tony Cheng and Joshua Wu
+Created by Tony Cheng and Joshua Wu